Plan your retirement income

 Check your scheme’s rules about:

-- who you can nominate - some payments can only go a dependant, eg your husband, wife, civil partner or child under 23
+- who you can nominate - some payments can only go to a dependant, for example your husband, wife, civil partner or child under 23

-- whether anything can change what the person gets, eg when and how start taking your pension pot, or the age you die
+- whether anything can change what the person gets, for example when and how you start taking your pension pot, or the age you die

-Sometimes the pension provider can pay the money to someone else, eg if the person you nominated can’t be found or has died.
+Sometimes the pension provider can pay the money to someone else, for example if the person you nominated can’t be found or has died.

 The person you nominate may have to pay tax if they get money from your pension pot after you die.